lugu/qiloop/README.md

 ## Examples

 The [examples directory](https://github.com/lugu/qiloop/blob/master/examples/)
-illustrates some basic usages of qilooop:
+illustrates some basic usages of QiLoop:

 -   [hello world](https://github.com/lugu/qiloop/blob/master/examples/say)
     illustrates how to call a method of a service: this example calls